arkency/posts/posts/2017-08-18-the-equals-equals-equals-case-equality-operator-in-ruby.md

 # => "Your order has been verified and is awaiting shippment"
 ```

-Of course this is only for the cases when you don't feel that checking those conditions is a responsibility of the tested object and you don't want to implement is as method in its class.
+Of course this is only for the cases when you don't feel that checking those conditions is a responsibility of the tested object and you don't want to implement it as a method in its class.

 ## Your object